grouparoo/grouparoo/plugins/@grouparoo/newrelic/README.md

 # @grouparoo/newrelic

-Performance and error tracking with NewRelic.
+A [Grouparoo](https://www.grouparoo.com) plugin for sending errors and traces to [New Relic](https://newrelic.com/).

-Reports errors in the UI and background tasks.
+Learn more about Grouparoo Plugins at [www.grouparoo.com/docs/plugins](https://www.grouparoo.com/docs/plugins).

-## Setup
+## Installation

-`grouparoo install @grouparoo/newrelic`
+In your Grouparoo project, run `grouparoo install @grouparoo/newrelic`.

 Then set the environment variables.